bjcosta/landscaping/pond/ponds.md

 ## Mehanical surface filtration

-My choice: Intake bay

-The most common option by far is installing skimmer box and is on most pond builds I have seen.
+The most common option by far is installing a skimmer box and is on most pond builds I have seen.

+My first choice would be an intake-bay because it reduces risk of killing animals in the pond, but also my initial thought is that they are simpler to clean/maintain evey week.
+However there are some significant complexities with installing a intake bay in my pond.
+As a result I am going to start with a typical skimmer box.

+I also have an idea I plan to try to convert a skimmer box into a intake bay using a 3D printed adapter to replace the flapper that insteads draws the gravity fed intake from an aquablock under the rocks just in front of the skimmer.
+This may have some issues (like limited flow of water causing the pump to run dry), but I will give it a shot sometime after getting a working pond and see how it turns out.

 Options include: